jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) that a significant over-deduction has been made in relation to the borrower; and (b) of the amount of the over-deduction; and
-  (c) that the over-deduction has been offset against the borrower's consolidated loan balance; and (d) that the borrower may choose to receive a refund of the over-deduction (see sections 199 and 200); and (e) of the time frame within which the borrower must notify the Commissioner if the borrower chooses to receive a refund of the over-deduction.
+  (c) that the over-deduction has been offset against the borrower's consolidated loan balance; and (d) that the borrower may, subject to subsections (2A) and (3), choose to receive a refund of the over-deduction (see sections 199 and 200); and
+  (e) of the time frame within which the borrower must notify the Commissioner if the borrower chooses to receive a refund of the over-deduction.
+(2A) In any case where there is also, in relation to the borrower and any tax year, a significant under-deduction or an unpaid amount that the Commissioner has at any time identified, the significant under-deduction or unpaid amount may be offset against the significant over-deduction before any refund is made.
 (3) To receive a refund of the over-deduction, the borrower must notify the Commissioner in a manner acceptable to the Commissioner within 6 months after the date on which the borrower was notified in accordance with subsection (2).
 (4) A choice made by the borrower to receive a refund of the over-deduction is irrevocable.